 Understanding not everyone can max these two accounts out, let’s go through a thought experiment using a fixed savings percentage of 10% over 30 years across four educational attainment levels.
 I assume a typical 4% withdrawal rate in retirement.

 Comparing the $20K in retirement with an HS diploma vs $56K in retirement with a professional degree shows a stark difference.
 It’s portrays the difference between poverty and middle class.
 But how many doctors (i.e., professional degree holders) do you know who retire with a middle class lifestyle?
 I suspect not many.
 That’s because living expenses are a smaller percentage of their income, leaving more discretionary income for spending or saving.
 My wife and I make ~$200K before taxes.
-She maxes out her 401k and I contribute 20% (i’m a highly compensated employee allowing me to contribute over the $18K limit).
-On average it comes out to over 20%.
+She maxes out her 401k and I contribute 20% (which includes the 18,000 annual max plus after tax money).
 This doesn’t include the employer match either.
 Including our employer match takes us to ~30%.
 Higher savings rates today mean options for tomorrow: either greater income in retirement or the option to retire early.

 Higher education also gives access to greater job opportunities and lowers unemployment rates.
 Certain employers screen candidates excluding all resumes who don’t meet the degree requirements.
 In some cases, even if you meet the requirements, you can be excluded from consideration if you don’t meet the preferred requirements – that’s how it works at my employer.
 Degree requiring jobs often have retirement/stock option benefits contributing even more to your net worth and retirement savings.
 Additionally, the Bureau of Labor Statistics found those without a degree have higher unemployment rates.
 As of August 2015, approximately one out of every 40 workers with a bachelor’s degree or higher level of education was unemployed compared with high school graduates with no college education at about one in every 20 workers unemployed.